stateless-solutions/litepaper/litepaper.md

 # Introduction

-Stateless is a verifiability protocol focused on addressing the middleware needs of decentralized networks.
-This initiative was born out of the recognition that various attack vectors exist within the design patterns of existing web3 applications, with significant exposure in the Ethereum ecosystem.
-Stateless aims to mitigate these risks by providing a robust middleware solution, allowing application developers to provide their users with enhanced security when interacting with distributed systems.
+Stateless is an arbitration protocol that provides a trustless verification standard for decentralized networks.
+By developing robust verification models and distributing them through open-source software (OSS) and service providers, we enhance security for application developers and their users.
+Stateless ensures secure, reliable data interactions through real-time dispute resolution and data integrity verification, addressing critical vulnerabilities in decentralized applications with minimal changes to existing codebases.

 # Problem Statement

-The design patterns encouraged by the current Ethereum Execution API and other blockchain APIs which have taken inspiration from Ethereum have attack vectors that exist in situations of compromised operational trust between an application interface acting as a data consumer and an independent data provider.
+The design patterns encouraged by the current Ethereum Execution API and other decentralized APIs which have taken inspiration from Ethereum have attack vectors that exist in situations of compromised operational trust between an application interface acting as a data consumer and an independent data provider.
 Should that operational trust be compromised, these attacks **cannot